cordova-sandbox/cordova/Read_Me_Android.md

     * ./zipalign -v 4 JDRE.apk JDRE-final.apk

+## Play store Deploy

 1. Then open the google play store console

-1. Go to release management, App releases
+1. Go to release management, App releases, Edit Release

 1. In the 'Android App Bundles and APKs to add' section click browse files and add the 'JDRE-final.apk'

-1. Review all other items on the from, then at the bottom click 'Review'
+1. Put a summary of what you changed in the 'What's new in this release?' section, then click save, then click review

 1. Then after reviewing all items click 'START ROLLOUT TO PRODUCTION'